 The Last Stargazers is published by Sourcebooks in the US and Oneworld in the UK.
 Foreign language editions include Korean (Sigongsa), Japanese (Hara-Shobo), Chinese (Simplified) (Beijing Guangchen), Polish (Copernicus Center Press), and Russian (Azbooka-Atticus).

 Check out The Last Stargazers website for book info and updates.

-I recently wrote two books with IOP as part of their AAS-IOP Astronomy eBook series.
-The first is a professional text on red supergiants; the second is a graduate textbook co-authored with Henny Lamers on stellar interiors and evolution.
-Both books are due to be published in December 2017.
+I’ve written two books with IOP as part of their AAS-IOP Astronomy eBook series: an award-winning graduate textbook co-authored with Henny Lamers on stellar interiors and evolution, and a professional text on red supergiants.

 Astrophysics of Red Supergiants is the first book of its kind devoted to our current knowledge of red supergiant stars, a key evolutionary phase that is critical to our larger understanding of massive stars.
 It provides a comprehensive overview of the fundamental physical properties of red supergiants, their evolution, and their extragalactic and cosmological applications.
 It serves as a reference for researchers from a broad range of fields (including stellar astrophysics to supernovae and high-redshift galaxies) who are interested in red supergiants as extreme stages of stellar evolution, dust producers, supernova progenitors, extragalactic metallicity indicators, members of massive binaries and mergers, or simply as compelling objects in their own right.
 The book is accessible to a range of experience levels, from graduate students up to senior researchers.